KiFoundation/ki-networks/Testnet/kichain-t-4/UPGRADE_V3.md

 ## How to upgrade your node

-Use the [provided]() build or build the new client yourself.
-A full tutorial can be found in this [dedicated tutorial](https://github.com/KiFoundation/ki-tools#readme).
+Use the [provided](https://github.com/KiFoundation/ki-networks/tree/added-v3-upgrade-tutorial/Testnet/kichain-t-4) build or build the new client yourself.
+A full how-to can be found in this [dedicated tutorial](https://github.com/KiFoundation/ki-tools#readme).

+We provide static binary releases with verifiable checksums.
+Never trust, always verify, so we encourage validators to build these binaries themselves using our dedicated tutorial and check the resulting checksum.

 The client version should be:
 ```bash